N26: History

+N26 made transaction accounts available across 17 Eurozone countries in December 2016.
+Shortly after, N26 reached more than 300,000 users in March 2017, at which point they were processing over 10 million credit card transactions per year, with a transaction volume of over €3 billion.
-In March 2018, N26 raised $160 million in a series C round by Chinese internet giant Tencent Holdings and Allianz X (Allianz).
-On the same date, N26 claimed to have a customer base of 850,000, aiming to have 5,000,000 customers by 2020.

-In January 2019, N26 raised an additional $300 million in a series D round led by Insight Venture Partners with Singapore's sovereign wealth fund GIC and a few existing investors also participating at a valuation of $2.7 billion.
-With its new valuation of $2.7 billion, N26 overtook Revolut as the most valuable mobile bank in Europe.
+Following this, N26 raised $160 million during a Series C round led by Chinese internet giant Tencent Holdings and Allianz X (Allianz) in March 2018.
+During this time, N26 claimed to have a customer base of 850,000, aiming to have 5,000,000 customers by 2020.
+This was followed by an additional $300 million in funding in January 2019 as part of a Series D round led by Insight Partners with Singapore's sovereign wealth fund GIC and a few existing investors also participating, putting N26 at a valuation of $2.7 billion.
+With its new valuation, N26 overtook Revolut as the most valuable mobile bank in Europe.

-On 11 July 2019, N26 soft launched in the United States, initially allowing customers to sign up for a waiting list.
-Due to differences in the U.S. market (particularly in regards to regulatory schemes for financial providers), N26 partnered with Axos Bank to serve as the provider of its services, insured under FDIC.
+N26 started letting customers from the United States sign up for a waiting list on July 11, 2019.
+Due to the differences between EU and the US market, particularly in regards to regulatory schemes for financial providers, N26 partnered with Axos Financial to serve as the provider of its services, insured by the Federal Deposit Insurance Corporation.
 Unlike in Europe, where they are provided by MasterCard, N26 used Visa cards for U.S. customers.
 The following week, the company extended its series D round with an additional $170 million investment, valuing the company at $3.5 billion.
 In May 2020, the company announced the extension of its recent Series D round with an additional $100M raised at the same valuation.

 On 11 February 2020, N26 announced that it would cease doing business in the United Kingdom and close all accounts effective 15 April, due to the UK withdrawal from the European Union.
 The company cited the fact that European financial institutions can no longer operate in the region without applying for a banking license in the UK (rather than being allowed to operate under its EU license), as well as "the timings and framework outlined in the EU Withdrawal Agreement".

-In November and December 2020, the subsidiaries N26 GmbH and N26 Operations GmbH elected works councils representing the employees of the Berlin offices.